Tanaka-Github/Tanaka-Github/README.md

 Hi!
 Im Tanaka Shongwe! 👋

-I’m a final year Computing in Games Development Student!
+I’m a College Graduate for Computing in Games Development!

-•🌱 I’m currently learning Java, C++, FMOD, Wwsise, C# and Unity
+•🌱 I’m currently skills are Java, C#/C++ ,Python, FMOD, Wwsise, C# and Unity

 • 🧠 I’m always willing to improve my skills and learn a lot more as much as I can